 Spring (from April to May) is a fantastic time to go island hopping in Greece.
 The temperatures typically rise from the high teens to the high twenties.

-Plus, the summer crowds have yet to arrive, making it an excellent opportunity to visit famous islands like Mykonos, Santorini, and Hydra without the usual crowds of people.
+Plus, the summer crowds have yet to arrive, making it an excellent opportunity to visit famous islands like Mykonos, Santorini, and Hydra without the usual crowds.

 Greek Islands in Summer